KeyboardKit/website/pages/pro/business-licenses.md

   icon: /assets/heros/pro.png
   icon-class: plain large

-description: KeyboardKit Pro provides custom licenses and plans for larger organizations.
+description: KeyboardKit Pro has business licenses for larger companies and apps.
 ---

 [KeyboardKit Pro](/pro) requires a business license if your company has $10M+ in annual revenue or your app has $1M+ in annual revenue.